-On a cold morning in January, a cowboy with a wind-burnt face sits in front of large window at the Embers Grill in Joseph, Oregon.
+On a cold morning in January, a man with a wind-burnt face sits in front of large window at the Embers Grill in Joseph, Oregon.
 He wears muddy boots and a wool coat over a flannel shirt.
 Out the window, snow drifts reflect the sun and Wallowa Mountains.
 Above him a homemade flier reading “Save our Healthcare!” is taped to the wall announcing a local community meeting.

 Asked to remain anonymous, he said that he works three jobs and sells firewood on the side to make ends meet.
 Noting that many of his neighbors work more than one job as well––calling it the “rural Oregon hustle”–– he lowers his head when he mentions that without the Oregon Health Plan, he and his neighbors would be without options for affordable healthcare if they were to get into an accident.
 Looking up at the healthcare flier, he said: